naol16/Task-6-Building-Job-Listing-Application/README.md

 Features
 Display a list of available job postings.
-Click on a job listing to see more detailed information about the job.
+Click on a job listing to see more detailed information about the job. screen shots job card
-Built with Next.js and TypeScript for better scalability and development efficiency. screen shots job card
 ![Screenshot (55)](https://github.com/user-attachments/assets/ac9cc31a-3401-4498-8fb9-84ff8d2014ae)